The Best Cell Phone Plans and Phones for Seniors

 - Read reviews: If you find a phone you like, check online to make sure it gets decent reviews.
 If your cohorts at adult day care or in your nursing home have cell phones, ask them what they like and dislike about their phones.
 Ask to try it out yourself, too.

 - Return policy: I’m convinced there would be fewer negative reviews if people took advantage of return policies.
 Almost every carrier will let you return a phone with no questions asked during a 14- to 30-day trial period.

-- Test drive: Those with dexterity, hearing or vision problems should try out phones in person to ensure the buttons (including the on/off buttons) are big enough, the ringer loud enough, etc. Many of the negative reviews I’ve read complain about volume (“I can’t hear the phone when it rings!”) and problems with buttons (“My fingers are too fat, or these buttons are too skinny”).
+- Test drive: Those with dexterity, hearing or vision problems should try out phones in-person to ensure the buttons (including the on/off buttons) are big enough, the ringer loud enough, etc. Many of the negative reviews I’ve read complaints about volume (“I can’t hear the phone when it rings!”) and problems with buttons (“My fingers are too fat, or these buttons are too skinny”).

 Which cell phone plans and phones for seniors are you currently using?
 We’d like to hear more about your experiences in the comments below.